Vinicius Poit

 Vinicius Lazzer Poit (born 31 January 1986 in São Bernardo do Campo) is a Brazilian politician and entrepreneur.
-He has spent his political career representing São Paulo, having served as federal deputy representative since 2019.
+He has spent his political career representing São Paulo, having served as federal deputy representative from 2019-2022.

 Personal life

 Poit is a graduate of Fundação Getúlio Vargas, and before being a politician worked as a businessperson coach to teach individuals how to be entrepreneur, and is the founder of Recruit Simple, an online platform for rapid recruitment.

 Political career

-Poit was elected to be federal deputy for the state of São Paulo, being elected with 207,118 votes.
+Poit was elected to be federal deputy for the state of São Paulo, being elected with 207,118 votes for 2019-2022.